Presenters: Jennifer A. Brush, MA, CCC-SLP & Rev. Katie Norris, M.Div.

 This how-to course is packed with guidance and inspiration that will help Speech-Language Pathologists and Occupational Therapists discover the abilities of individuals with dementia.
 It provides ideas for developing functional activities to use during therapy, or as part of a maintenance program with individuals with dementia.

-This program gives Speech-Language Pathologists and Occupational Therapists new ideas for developing functional activities to use during therapy or as part of a maintenance program with people with dementia.
-Creative Connections in Dementia Care is a successful art program for people with dementia.
-It brings peace, fun, and inspiration into the lives of many and plays an important role in enhancing communication and quality of life for people with dementia.
-When people are actively engaged in a meaningful leisure occupation which includes creative expression, stress is reduced, memories can be accessed, mood is elevated, and the individual is able to experience a sense of personal identity.
-This how-to online course is packed with guidance and inspiration that will help Speech-Language Pathologists and Occupational Therapists discover the abilities of people with dementia.
-Offered for 0.2 ASHA CEUs – 2 contact hours.
+Creative Connections in Dementia Care is a successful art program for individuals with dementia.
+It brings peace, fun, and inspiration into the lives of many and plays an important role in enhancing communication and quality of life for individuals with dementia.
+When people are actively engaged in a meaningful leisure occupation that includes creative expression, stress is reduced, memories can be accessed, mood is elevated, and the individual is able to experience a sense of personal identity.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Provided steps for tasks.
 I liked how course broke down ways to encourage the most successful completion of tasks."
 E.S.
 (Oct.
 2023)

 "Learning how to better engage patients.
 I liked the pace of this course."
 K.C.
 (Aug.
 2023)